 Strict Limitations For Employees

-Creating a strict set of rules for your employee on what they can and cannot instal on company computers.
+Creating a strict set of rules for your employee on what they can and cannot install on company computers.

 Approval of any downloadable software should be needed, this could prevent malware from infecting your computer’s network and reduce wasted time.